mcollina/node-eps/XXX-asyncwrap-api.md

 * `id` {Number}

-Called either when the class destructor is run (either when manually triggered or cleaned up by the garbage collector), or if the resource is manually marked as free.
-For core classes that have a destructor the callback will fire during deconstruction.
+Called either when the class destructor is run ~~(either when manually triggered or cleaned up by the garbage collector)~~, or if the resource is manually marked as free.
+For core C++ classes that have a destructor the callback will fire during deconstruction.
 If called via `emitDestroy()` then it will be called when the implementor deems the resource freed.
 In the case of shared or cached resources, such as `HTTPParser`, `destroy()` will be called manually when the TCP connection is no longer in need of it.
 Every subsequent use of a shared resource will have a new unique id.

+**Note:** It was originally intended that GC-able handles could call `destroy()` on GC, but since the mechanism to communicate that a handle can be removed from a map is the `destroy()` callback itself it is then necessary to manually trigger the destroy callback.

 ## Embedder API